New Letters

-New Letters, the name it has been published under since 1970, is one of the oldest literary magazines in the United States and continues to publish award-winning poems and fiction.
-The magazine is based in Kansas City, Missouri.
+New Letters is a non-profit literary magazine and one of the oldest quarterly publications in the United States.
+Published twice annually in two double issues, the magazine is based in Kansas City, Missouri.
+New Letters publishes Poetry, Fiction, and Creative Nonfiction in digital and print formats.

 History and editors

 The University Review was founded in 1934 at the University of Kansas City, a small, private school that later became part of the University of Missouri system.
-In its first two years, the periodical published a discussion on "Art and Social Struggle", including contributions from Thomas Hart Benton and Diego Rivera, a story by Vance Randolph, a poem by Edgar Lee Masters, and a personal note from Pearl S. Buck.
+In its first two years, the periodical published a discussion on "Art and Social Struggle," including contributions from Thomas Hart Benton and Diego Rivera, a story by Vance Randolph, a poem by Edgar Lee Masters, and a personal note from Pearl S. Buck.

 Starting with the Spring 1938 issue, Alexander P. Cappon became editor and remained in that post for the next 33 years.
 In 1944 the magazine's name was changed to The University of Kansas City Review.
 In that time the magazine published work by May Sarton, J.D.
 Salinger, E.E.
 Cummings, Marianne Moore, May Swenson, James T. Farrell, Kenneth Rexroth.

-In 1971, David Ray took over as editor and the magazine's name was changed again, this time to New Letters.
+In 1971, poet David Ray took over as editor, and the magazine's name was changed to New Letters.
+Ray founded the radio program New Letters on the Air, which aired on NPR stations.
 Ray published work by Robert Bly, Cyrus Colter, Anselm Hollo, Joyce Carol Oates, Richard Hugo, Robert Peters and Josephine Jacobsen.

 In 1986, James McKinley became editor, and under his editorship the magazine published new work by Amiri Baraka, Thomas Berger, former President Jimmy Carter, Annie Dillard, Tess Gallagher, William Gass, Charles Simic, John Updike, and Miller Williams.

-Robert Stewart took over the post of editor-in-chief for New Letters, New Letters on the Air, and their affiliate, BkMk Press in September 2002.
-Since becoming editor, the magazine has published such writers as Brian Doyle, Quincy Troupe, Daniel Woodrell, Sherman Alexie, Sergio Troncoso, Marilyn Hacker, Maxine Kumin and Charlotte Holmes.
+Robert Stewart took over as editor-in-chief in September 2002, serving in that role for eighteen years.
+He also took the helm of New Letters on the Air and the magazine's affiliate book imprint, BkMk Press.
+During his tenure, the magazine tripled its yearly circulation to 12,000, making it one of the top-read literary publications in the country.
+Stewart also oversaw an increase in the variety of material at the magazine.
+During this period, the magazine published writers such as Brian Doyle, Quincy Troupe, Daniel Woodrell, Sherman Alexie, Sergio Troncoso, Marilyn Hacker, Maxine Kumin and Charlotte Holmes.

+Christie Hodgen became editor-in-chief in 2020.
+She planned to digitize the magazine's 86 years of back issues, making them available to the public.

-New Letters won the National Magazine Award for the essay on May 1, 2008 at Lincoln Center in New York.
-The essay "I Am Joe's Prostate" by Thomas E. Kennedy appears in Volume 73, Issue 4.
+New Letters won the National Magazine Award for the essay on May 1, 2008, at Lincoln Center in New York.
+The winning essay was "I Am Joe's Prostate," by Thomas E. Kennedy.